zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-04-29-Pocillopora-HMW-Genome.md

 *Pipette up and down 5-10 times again before analyzing or using the HMW DNA.
 Samples processed using low agitation speeds during lysis will require additional time to fully dissolve.
 See additional guidance in “Homogenization of HMW DNA”.
 Samples can be stored at 4°C for short term use (weeks), or at -20°C for long term storage.
 The elution buffer (10 mM Tris, pH 9.0, 0.5 mM EDTA) is formulated for long term storage of gDNA*

 Note: at this step should see DNA precipitate at bottom of tube

+### QC:

+The sample needs to be thoroughly homogenized for accurate readings.
+It is sometimes best to wait 2-3 with the sample at 4ºC before performing QC.

+1. Broad range Qubit DNA
+2. gDNA Tapestation
+3. Nanodrop
+   1. If purity is not high enough, perform [ethanol precipitation](https://github.com/daniellembecker/DanielleBecker_Lab_Notebook/blob/master/_posts/2023-07-12-HMW-DNA-Acropora%20pulchra-sperm.md)
+   2. PacBio requests a 260/280 ratio between 1.8 and 1.9

+#### What is our goal for amount of DNA?

+- From the sequencing facility (BYU, through genohub): "Three micrograms of DNA should be provided to enable library construction and Blue-Pippin size selection for large fragment whole genome libraries"

+- (Danielle's post said: For PacBio we need 10-20ug of genomic DNA (as quantified by Qubit) in less than 400ul.
+Quality of the DNA should be over 40kb in size, though we can remove smaller fragments.)